 In the early part of the war, General Sir Archibald Wavell, the commander-in-chief of the British forces in the Middle East, had some 86,000 British and commonwealth troops at his disposal to handle the possibility of war in Egypt, Libya, Iraq, Syria, Iran and East Africa.
 His forces were therefore scattered in Egypt, Palestine, Sudan, British Somaliland, Kenya and several other areas.
 This meant that the British and commonwealth forces were spread very thinly along potentially hostile frontiers, and Wavell therefore decided to fight the Italians with delaying actions in the most important areas and hope that the Italians would concede their inability to proceed farther, and/or await the arrival of significant reinforcements.
 Bolstered by aggressive raids into Italian territory, these delaying actions were fought with skill and determination.
 British and commonwealth reinforcements began to arrive only from July 1940.

 Given his shortage of military manpower and modern weapons, Wavell needed all of the local support he could find.
 One answer was the deposed Emperor Haile Selassie I of Abyssinia, who had been had been living in England since the loss of his throne.
-On 13 June, only three days after Mussolini declared war against France and the UK, the deposed emperor departed the UK in a Short Sunderland flying boat, reaching Alexandria, on the north coast of Egypt, on 25 June.
+On 13 June, only three days after Mussolini declared war against France and the UK, the deposed emperor departed the UK in a Short Sunderland four-engined flying boat, reaching Alexandria, on the northern coast of Egypt, on 25 June.
 Seven days later, Haile Selassie was carried by air to Khartoum in Sudan, and here met Lieutenant General William Platt to discuss plans to free Abyssinia from Italian rule.

-By the time of its declaration of war on France, Italy had already planned the seizure of French Somaliland, the colony opposite the Aden Protectorate and thus lying between Italian Eritrea and British Somaliland on the east coast of Africa.
+By the time of its declaration of war on France, Italy had already planned the seizure of French Somaliland, the colony opposite the Aden Protectorate and thus lying between Italian Eritrea and British Somaliland on the eastern coast of Africa.
 An Italian force was assembled to capture the port city of Djibouti, the major French base, against the seven battalions of Senegalese and Somali infantry under the command of Général de Brigade Paul Legentilhomme, who also had three batteries of field guns, four batteries of anti-aircraft guns, one company of light tanks, four companies of militia and irregulars, two platoons of camel corps, and an assortment of aircraft.
 After the fall of France in June 1940, however, the neural stance of the new Vichy French government allowed the Italians to shift their focus to the east against the more weakly defended British Somaliland.

 On 18 June, Legentilhomme had left French Somaliland and joined the Free French.
 But French Somaliland, remained loyal to the Vichy French government until the British seized it after a blockading the enclave for 101 days in October 1941.